wojciechmarek/todo-list/README.md

 5. Type and run: `yarn dev` in the root directory.
 6. Open `http://localhost:5173` in your browser to see the app.

-**NOTICE ℹ️:** The repository contains also the **dev container** configuration for Visual Studio Code.
+> The repository contains also the **dev container** configuration for Visual Studio Code.
 If you have the Remote - Containers extension installed, you can run the project in a container instead of installing all dependencies on your local machine.